[Home ] [Archive]

 Department of Orthodontics, Faculty of Dentistry, Isf.c, Islamic Azad University, Isfahan, Iran

-Background: Extracting premolars can influence changes in the soft tissue profile, airway, and position of the hyoid bone.
-The soft tissue profile plays a significant role in the patient's appearance and treatment satisfaction, while the airway affects breathing patterns.
-This study aimed to investigate these changes before and after treatment involving the extraction of the four first premolars.
+Background: The soft tissue profile plays a significant role in the appearance of patient and treatment satisfaction, while the airway affects breathing patterns.
+This study aimed to investigate the impact of premolar extraction on soft tissue profile, airway dimension, and position of the hyoid bone in Class 1 patients.

-Materials and Methods: This retrospective analytical study analyzed pre-and-post treatment lateral cephalograms of 27 Class I patients aged 18 to 30, referred to Isfahan Islamic Azad University.
-Each patient received fixed orthodontic treatment that included the extraction of all four first premolars.
-The cephalograms were captured in natural head position with the same distance between the x ray source and the patient, and also between the patient and the film, and manually traced.
-Toassesssoft tissue profile, E-line, UL-E line, LL-E line, U1-L1, FCA, ILA, MLA, and HNB were evaluated.
-For airway and the hyoid bone position, S-H, H-RGN, VAL, U-MPW, TB-TPPW, and V-LPW were assessed.
+Materials & Methods: This retrospective analytical study analyzed pre- and post-treatment lateral cephalograms of 27 Class I patients aged 18 to 30 years, referred to Isfahan Islamic Azad University.
+Each patient received fixed orthodontic treatment that involved the extraction of all four first premolars.
+The cephalograms were captured in natural head position with the head centered between the X-ray source and the film, both before and after treatment, and traced manually.
+To assess soft tissue profile, E-line, UL-E line, LL-E line, U1-L1, FCA, ILA, MLA, and HNB were evaluated.
+For airway and hyoid bone position, S-H, H-RGN, VAL, U-MPW, TB-TPPW, and V-LPW were assessed.
 Data were analyzed by Paired t-test and Pearson correlation coefficients (α= 0.05).

 Results: The values of LL-E line (p=0.006), UL-E line (p=0.001), and the HNB angle (p=0.049) significantly decreased after treatment.
 Other soft tissue variables showed no significant differences(p>0.05).
 The airway variables did not show significant differences; however, S-H, which relates to the hyoid bone, showed a significant decrease (p=0.038).